 After school she studied Communications, later specialising in advertising and journalism.
 Although she never formally studied art, she does not believe that there really is something such as a self-taught artist.
 She spends many hours studying art, art techniques and artists – both the old masters and contemporary artists.
-She has also joined an art group, under mentorship of Noreen Beets, to converse with fellow artists.

 For her, art is a process of continuous learning and discovery.
 She likes to challenge herself in every artwork, working with a different pallet and theme than the work she has just completed.
 For her, “Art is a journey, and one wherein you discover parts of yourself you never knew existed”.

 Sonja enjoys drawing and painting in pastels and in oils.
 Whenever possible, she paints from her own photographs.
 She is always looking for subjects to paint – camera in hand wherever she goes.
 “For me, photographs are about light and texture.
 Art adds another dimension – feeling.
 If you work from your own photographs and experiences, you can reflect that feeling... adding a little bit of your heart and soul into your work.”
 As the wise Aristotle once said, “The aim of art is to represent not the outward appearance of things, but their inward significance”.

 Sonja enjoys nature and travelling.
 She likes to capture the interactions between wild African animals in her pastel works.
 She loves to capture the people she has met and the places she has visited in her travels in oil.